shanrulin/caw-quant-training2/section3/README.md

 3. logging and notification module
 4. performance analysis

 You need to create a new repo to do tasks in this section.
+Recommended file structure:

+├── LICENSE
+├── README.md
+└── section3
+    ├── README.md
+    ├── task1
+    │   └── README.md
+    ├── task2
+    ├── ...
+    ├── your_code.py
+    └── your_folder.py
+    │   └── your_file
+    └── ...